 stellar-core can be controlled via the following commands.

-$ stellar-core -c info
+$ stellar-core convert-id SDQVDISRYN2JXBS7ICL7QJAEKB3HWBJFP2QECXG7GZICAHBK4UNJCWK2

-$ stellar-core --convertid SDQVDISRYN2JXBS7ICL7QJAEKB3HWBJFP2QECXG7GZICAHBK4UNJCWK2
+$ stellar-core http-command info

 --c infofor an offline instance

 base64).
-The private signing key is read from standard input, unless FILE is “-” in which case the transaction envelope is read from standard input and the signing key is read from
+The private signing key is read from standard input, unless

 /dev/tty.
 In either event, if the signing key appears to be coming from a terminal, stellar-core disables echo.
 Note that if you do not have a STELLAR_NETWORK_ID environment variable, then before this argument you must specify the --netid option.
+For example, the production stellar network is “

 Public Global Stellar Network ; September 2015” while the test network is “